EmptyTenementColl/EmptyTenementColl/README.md

 ![colorenanbdivider](https://github.com/user-attachments/assets/f4d69a71-5e74-452c-ab98-14f00819541c)

 hallo we are emptytenement!

-we'd recommend you reading the [gallery](https://emptytenement-responds.straw.page/) before sending us anything on straw! thats it have a good day! also here are some stamps we made :3
+we'd recommend you reading the [gallery](https://emptytenement-responds.straw.page/) before sending us anything on straw! thats it have a good day! also here are some stamps and strawpage drawings we made :3

 ![lovepluraldivider](https://github.com/user-attachments/assets/2b6965da-9a6f-4f58-8648-2e4203847b0c)